Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;(3) For a knowing violation that creates a material risk of death, serious physical injury, or a catastrophic risk, a large developer shall be subject to a civil penalty in an amount not to exceed one million dollars ($1,000,000) for a violation that is the large developers first such violation and in an amount not exceeding ten million dollars ($10,000,000) for any subsequent violation.

-(b) A violation of this chapter by an auditor shall be subject to a civil penalty in an amount not to exceed ten thousand dollars ($10,000).

-(c) A civil penalty described in this section shall be recovered in a civil action [brought only by the Attorney General]{This means that private actors do _not_ have standing to sue a large developer for breaking transparency rules under SB 53.
+(b) A civil penalty described in this section shall be recovered in a civil action [brought only by the Attorney General]{This means that private actors do _not_ have standing to sue a large developer for breaking transparency rules under SB 53.
 Only the California AG can bring suit.}.

 ## SECTION 3.
 Section 11546.8 is added to the Government Code, to read: